GusRob/Crypto/README.md

     * Develop asymmetric key cipher algorithms, starting with either RSA or ECC
     * Implement asymmetric key generation into the `key.py` program
     * Develop a key-sharing algorithm??

+2021/09/02
+  * Redesigned the program to separate code corresponding to different algorithms
+  * The AES and DES algorithms now exist in separate libraries `aes.py` and `des.py` to the main executable, `crypto.py`
+  * Caesar Cipher, as a single short function still exists within `crypto.py`
+  * `crypto.py` is now able to encrypt and decrypt without having to call different files
+  * Changes completed in a different branch, needs to be merged to main
+  * Todo:
+    * Further algorithms that are implemented will be done as separate libraries too
+    * RSA will be next to implement
+    * Need to devise how `key.py` can output asymmetric key-pairs